It also sets a basic allowance for MPs and determines their superannuation.

 Current remuneration

-Information on the current remuneration is in the following determination, which was notified in the New Zealand Gazette on 18 December 2020.
-It is effective from 18 October 2020 and expires at the end of polling day for the next general election.
+Information on MPs’ current remuneration is in the following determination, which was notified in the New Zealand Gazette on 7 June 2024.
+The determination is deemed to have come into force on 15 October 2023 and expires at the end of polling day for the next general election.

 Superannuation